braze-inc/braze-docs/_docs/_user_guide/data_and_analytics/export_braze_data/message_archiving.md

 ## Prerequisites

-1. You have purchased this feature, and your customer success manager has enabled the feature.
+1. You purchased this feature, and your customer success manager turned on the feature.
-2. You have connected an S3 bucket to your workspace via the **Technology Partners** page.
+2. You connected an S3 bucket to your workspace on the **Technology Partners** page.
+3. You [selected the applicable channels](#selecting-channels) for message archiving on the **Message Archiving** settings page.

 ## Overview